Government seeks change to order lifting Trump refugee ban

 Government lawyers filed a motion Wednesday saying that although the 9th U.S. Circuit Court of Appeals has interpreted the "bona fide relationship" to include connections to resettlement agencies, the U.S. Supreme Court has stayed that ruling.
 That means the highest court indicates it disagrees with the appeals court on that point, the lawyers say.

-Attorneys for refugee support organization HIAS and its Jewish Family Service say the government's claims are wrong.
+Attorneys for refugee support organization HIAS and Jewish Family Service say the government's claims are wrong.

-"The Supreme Court was clear in its earlier order protecting refugees with bona fide relationships to the US from the last temporary refugee ban," Mark Hetfiled, president and CEO of New York-based HIAS, said Thursday.
+"The Supreme Court was clear in its earlier order protecting refugees with bona fide relationships to the US from the last temporary refugee ban," Mark Hetfield, president and CEO of New York-based HIAS, said Thursday.
 "Yet in its latest ban, the Trump administration not only ignored this admonition, but went even further to explicitly prevent refugees in the U.S. from reuniting with their spouse or minor children."

 The refugee organizations and the American Civil Liberties Union filed two lawsuits, consolidated into one, challenging the Trump administration's refugee ban.

-Note: This story has been updated to correct the spelling of Mark Hetfield's name.